Alecapra96/ping-monitor/README.md

 To use this tool you will need NODE JS

-Also the ping and easy-table modules you can install with this commands : npm i ping npm i easy-table
+Also the ping , node-banner and easy-table modules you can install with this commands : npm i ping npm i easy-table npm i node-banner

 In the host2 object, you can put IP, description and status.